 Police additionally charged Winston with drug distribution for allegedly selling $40 worth of heroin to Sean P. Zaw istowski, 25, of Pitts field, just before the chase.

 Winston was also arraigned on 34 charges for allegedly racking up more than $1,000 in credit card charges on a stolen credit card taken from a city woman last week.
-He has pleaded not guilty to those charges as well.

 On Tuesday, Winston was held on $10,000 cash or $100,000 bond by the agreement of the Berkshire District Attorney's Office and Winston's attorney, David M. Pixley.
 Winston will be back in court June 6.

 Pesticides that were allegedly dumped by Winston in Pittsfield State Forest, near the top of Berry Pond Circuit Road, required cleanup under the supervision of the state De partment of Conservation and Recreation.
 The Pittsfield Fire Department also responded.